Australian Centre for Disease Preparedness

 The Australian Centre for Disease Preparedness (ACDP), formerly known as the Australian Animal Health Laboratory (AAHL), in Geelong, Victoria, Australia is a high security laboratory, run by the CSIRO for exotic animal disease diagnosis and research.
 The lab is one of four Biosafety Level-4 labs in the country.

-It opened in 1985 costing $185 million, built on Corio Oval.
+It opened in 1985 costing $185 million.

 In November 2012 it delivered an experimental vaccine to help protect horses against the deadly Hendra virus.

 History

 In 1977, Jim Peacock of the Australian Academy of Science asked Bill Snowdon, then Chief CSIRO AAHL if he could have the newly released USA NIH and the British equivalent requirements for the development of infrastructure for bio-containment reviewed by AAHL personnel with a view to recommending the adoption of one of them by Australian authorities.
 The review was carried out by CSIRO AAHL Project Manager Bill Curnow and CSIRO Engineer Arthur Jenkins.
 They drafted outcomes for each of the levels of security.
 AAHL was notionally classified as "substantially beyond P4".
 These were adopted by the Australian Academy of Science and became the basis for Australian Legislation.